-Defend your home against cockroaches, ants, spiders, rodents and other common pests.
+Defend your home against common household invaders, including pests like cockroaches, ants, spiders, wasps & rodents.

 Insect stings can be painful and dangerous to the safety of your home.
 Don’t put you or your family at risk by trying to remove nests yourself.
 Instead, let our highly-trained team safely remove them from your property for you.
 We treat current nests as well as provide preventative treatments to keep wasps, bees, hornets and more away from your home for good.

 Don't risk getting stung by bees, wasps, hornets, or other stinging insects at your home.
 We can remove nests and insects from your home and yard, keeping you and your family out of harm's way.

 All paper wasps are long and slender with long, thin legs.
 The colors of the wasp will vary from: yellow to black to light reddish brown to dark brown (dependent upon species).
 It is easy to spot a paper wasp nest.
 If the nest is attached close to an eave, under a window sill or under a deck the nest will be roughly circular in shape and can be quite large.
 These wasps are slower in flight than the common yellowjacket.

 The nests can be found in other places, such as inside a piece of equipment or inside hedges.
 The queen will begin the nest in the spring, and as the workers are produced the nest will be made larger.